Day 2: Phakding to Namche Bazar (5/6)

 Mt.
 Everest Base Camp Trek 101: Hiking higher on a rest day and then sleeping at a lower elevation does wonders for helping your body get used to the altitude.
 HIGH HIGH, SLEEP LOW.

-Our acclimatization day, started and ended with walking around the town and soaking up the views and enjoying being in a big village in the mountains.
+Our acclimatization day, began and ended with walking around the town and soaking up the views and enjoying being in a big village in the mountains.

 On a clear day you are rewarded with 360º views of some of the surrounding towering mountains peaks.